Death toll rises in Iran amid wave of protests

 Another two people were killed Sunday in the city of Dorud after a fire engine was hijacked, the semi-official ISNA news agency reported, citing the local governor.

-At the meeting with MPs on Monday, Rouhani acknowleged that Iranians had the right to protest legally.
-"The space needs to open up for legal protest and criticism," he said.
+At a meeting with MPs on Monday, Rouhani acknowledged that Iranians had the right to protest legally.
+"The space needs to open up for legal protest and criticism," he said, echoing remarks he made in a pre-recorded appeal for calm aired on state TV Sunday.

+Iran has not seen the economic boost that Rouhani, who won re-election in May, had hoped would come after the nuclear deal relieved the country of sanctions and opened it up to international markets.
+In the spring of 2017 unemployment was 12.6 percent, up only slightly from 2016, according to the World Bank.

-In a nod to the concerns fueling the protests, he added: "We have no bigger challenge than unemployment.
+In a nod to the concerns fueling the protests, Rouhani added: "We have no bigger challenge than unemployment.
 Our economy requires major corrective surgery."

-Rouhani made similar remarks in a pre-recorded appeal for calm aired on state TV Sunday.

 Earlier, state-run media outlet IRIB reported that officials had temporarily restricted access to social media apps Instagram and Telegram, which have been used by Iranians to share news about the protests.
 Iran's Minister for Communications and Technology Azari Jahromi denounced the reports as "rumors" in a post on Twitter Monday.

-Social media has helped galvanize tens of thousands participating in the protests -- described as the largest public display of discontent in Iran since the 2009 Green Movement, when people took to the streets to dispute the election of President Mahmoud Ahmadinejad.
+Social media has helped galvanize tens of thousands participating in the protests, which have taken place in towns and cities across Iran.
+The unrest appears to have begun with hardline agitators encouraging protests against Rouhani.
+But they quickly lost control of events and demonstrations have taken on a general anti-regime feel.

-The recent unrest stemmed from discontent over rising food and fuel prices, but has boiled over into a nationwide outcry against the government.
 In a rare act of defiance, some protestors have even called for the resignation of Supreme Leader Ayatollah Khamenei.

 In some demonstrations, women cast off their hijabs, defying the country's strict Islamic dress code.
 The protests have provided an opening for Iranian women to push for equal rights — something they've been fighting for over decades.